bohrm1/Arduino-Motor-Control/README.md

 # Arduino-Motor-Control

 This repository is part of the Disaster Rover's TCNJ ECE Senior Project of 2022-2023.
 The most relevant directory is the MotorNoEncoder_steering_main directory.
-This code greatly simplifies the process of interfacing with multiple motors, especially in a robotics context.
+Various C++ class files were written to simpify the process of interfacing with multiple motors, especially in a robotics context.

 1. MotorEncoder_main contains a MotorEncoder class that encapsulates all of the pins and functionality of a motor with encoder.